ianzapolsky/music-web/README.md

 ## Technical Details

 - Built with vanilla JavaScript and D3.js
+- Modular code structure with separate HTML, CSS, and JavaScript files
 - No build process required - just open in a browser
 - Responsive design that works on desktop and mobile
 - Force-directed graph layout with collision detection